 Even if you don’t follow a specific diet, you can still benefit from modest dietary changes.

-- Eat more fruit and veggies
+- Eat more vegetables and fruit

 They’re rich in vitamins, minerals and fibre.